Buyer's Guide

 The lender will carefully review the information provided by you in order to determine the risk in lending you money to purchase a home.

-12. If Agreed to in the Purchase Agreement, Arrange for a Home Inspection.
+If agreed to in the Purchase Agreement, arrange for a Home Inspection.

 After your offer is accepted, set up a home inspection.
 Your Realtor® can give you the names several reputable Inspectors to interview.